TeamRizu/outfox-wikijs/dev/actors/actortypes/dynamicactorscroller/_index.md

 ---
 title: DynamicActorScroller
-weight: 0
+description:
-geekdocCollapseSection: true
+published: true
+date: 2023-05-19T23:29:25.315Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:14:49.481Z
 ---

-The DynamicActorScroller is an [ActorScroller](../actorscroller/) that fills in its children on the fly.
+The DynamicActorScroller is an [ActorScroller](/en/dev/actors/actortypes/actorscroller/_index) that fills in its children on the fly.

 The best example for the use of this class is the HighScore scroller, which constantly updates itself with new information everytime an item is deloaded from the screen.

-The biggest different about this and [ActorScroller](../actorscroller/) is that DynamicActorScroller ***requires only 1 [Actor] to be inside it.
+The biggest different about this and [ActorScroller](/en/dev/actors/actortypes/actorscroller/_index) is that DynamicActorScroller ***requires only 1 [Actor](/en/dev/actors/actortypes/actor/_index) to be inside it.
 It cannot be more than 1.***

 ```lua
 Def.DynamicActorScroller{